a-mullins/3t/README.md

-# 3t: 3d in the terminal
+# 3t is 3d in the terminal
 3t is a toy program that renders OBJs in the terminal on Linux and macOS.
 It was heavily inspired by
 [javidx9's YouTube](https://www.youtube.com/watch?v=ih20l3pJoeU) series on